My OpenBSD journey: Getting it virtualized with libvirt (1)

 To establish a VNC connection with a running libvirt virtualized OpenBSD instance, you can use the following steps:

-3. Connect to the VNC display: You can connect to the VNC display using a VNC client, such as vncviewer, and specify the IP address of the host running the virtual machine and the VNC display number.
-For example, if the host’s IP address is 192.168.0.100 and the VNC display number is :0, the command to connect would be vncviewer 192.168.0.100:0.
+virsh start <vm-name>, where <vm-name> is the name of the virtual machine you want to start.virsh vncdisplay <vm-name>.vncviewer, and specify the IP address of the host running the virtual machine and the VNC display number.
+For example, if the host’s IP address is 192.168.0.100 and the VNC display number is :0, the command to connect would be vncviewer 192.168.0.100:0.With these steps, you can establish a VNC connection with a running libvirt virtualized OpenBSD instance and interact with the virtual machine’s graphical user interface.

 $ virsh dumpxml openbsd | grep vnc